 Children with CGD suffer from numerous recurrent bacterial and fungal infections.
 Symptoms typically begin within the first 2 years of life, however some experience symptoms later in life.
 The median age at diagnosis is 2.5 to 3 years of age.
 In patients with a mild case of the disease, diagnosis may not be made until later childhood or adulthood.

-In some cases, patients with CGD do not develop overt pyogenic infections instead chronic inflammation develops.
-Consequentially, granulomas form, which is a hallmark of this disorder, causing symptoms of obstruction (biliary tract, bladder, gastrointestinal, uteropelvic, or bronchial obstruction).
+In some cases, patients with CGD do not develop overt pyogenic infections; instead, chronic inflammation develops.
+Consequentially, granulomas form, which is a hallmark of this disorder, causing symptoms of obstruction of the biliary tract, bladder, gastrointestinal, uteropelvic, or bronchus.
 The gastrointestinal and genitourinary tracts are the most problematic, but the retina, liver, lungs, and bone are also affected by granulomata.
 The exact reason for granuloma formation in CGD is unknown, but the general belief is that CGD cells are incapable of disarming chemotactic and inflammatory signals, and, as a result, exuberant inflammation persists.